UAE pardons Briton sentenced to life for spying

-The United Arab Emirates on Monday pardoned a British researcher who was sentenced last week to life in prison for spying in a case that shocked Britain.
+The United Arab Emirates on Monday pardoned British academic Matthew Hedges just days after sentencing him to life in prison for spying in a case that stunned Britain and his family.

-Matthew Hedges was among more than 700 prisoners pardoned by UAE President Sheikh Khalifa bin Zayed Al-Nahyan on the occasion of National Day.
+The UK thanked its Gulf ally and Hedges's wife expressed her joy after he was among more than 700 prisoners pardoned by UAE President Sheikh Khalifa bin Zayed Al-Nahyan for next month's National Day.

-"Mr. Hedges will be permitted to leave the UAE once formalities are completed," an official statement said.
+"Mr. Hedges will be permitted to leave the UAE once formalities are completed," Jaber al-Lamki, a government media official, said in a statement.

-The UAE showed footage at a news conference in which Hedges purportedly confessed to being an MI6 foreign intelligence agent.
+The UAE showed footage at a news conference in the capital Abu Dhabi in which Hedges purportedly confessed to being an MI6 foreign intelligence agent.

-A UAE official said that the presidential pardon came in response to a letter by Hedges's family delivered by a British official.
+British Foreign Secretary Jeremy Hunt expressed gratitude to the oil-rich state, which London considers a strategic Middle East ally and supplies with British arms.

+Hedges's wife Daniela Tejada, who last saw him on the day he was sentenced, said in a statement: "The presidential pardon for Matt is the best news we could have received.
+Our six plus months of nightmare are finally over and to say we are elated is an understatement."

 He said Hedges confessed to gathering information about the UAE ruling family, military and its involvement in the Yemen war.